 Thomas Labs Bird Biotic: This is the veterinary equivalent to Doxycycline 100mg.

 Bird Sulfa: This is the veterinary equivalent to Sulfamethoxazole 400mg/Trimethoprim 80mg.

 Note: While I try to keep these purchase links up to date, availability can change on a moment’s notice.
 If the item you wish to purchase is not currently available, keep checking back or locate an alternative vendor.
-One such vendor is http://aquaticpharmacy.com/.
+One such vendor is //aquaticpharmacy.com/.
 They are local to the San Juan Island area in Washington State and one of my readers has indicated that their quality and service is great.
 I have no personal or business relationship with them – just passing the information along.

 Physicians’ Desk Reference: I think that it is important to mention that although the latest edition is pricey, older versions are equally useful at a fraction of the price.
-For example, I found the 2011 version used, on Amazon, for less than $10 including shipping.

 I eat a lot of fruit (usually three whole fruits a night as a bedtime snack) and in a SHTF situation, fruits will be something I will really miss.
 The Freeze-Dried Fruit Favorites Combo from Emergency Essentials is something I use all year round.
 With the grocery store a 20 mile round trip journey, I like the thought of being able to rehydrate my own fruit, in the quantity I want, at a moments notice.
 The selection includes Apple Dices, Bananas, Peaches, Pineapple Dices, Blueberries and Strawberries.

 Want to help support Backdoor Survival?
 Purchases earn a small commission and for that I thank you!